kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 5. Fungible Resource Claim (GPU or CPU)
   *   The claim template uses `firstAvailable` to request either a GPU or a slice of 30 exclusive CPUs.
-  *   If the scheduler selects the GPU, `nodeAllocatableResourceClaimStatuses` remains empty because the GPU does not manage node allocatable resources.
+  *   If the scheduler selects the GPU, `additionalNodeAllocatableResources` remains empty because the GPU does not manage node allocatable resources.
-  *   If the scheduler selects the CPU slice, `nodeAllocatableResourceClaimStatuses` is populated with the 30 CPUs.
+  *   If the scheduler selects the CPU slice, `additionalNodeAllocatableResources` is populated with the 30 CPUs.

   ```yaml
     # ResourceClaimTemplate for Fungibility